Pragith/pragith/pragith-net/app/content/blog/2022/2022-10-10-stable-diffusion-inference-costs.md

 The designers love it for prototyping.
 But legal is nervous.
 "Who owns the copyright of a generated image?"

 We have restricted usage to *internal mockups only*.
 No generated assets go to production.
 The technology is moving faster than the law.

+## What I Would Optimize Next

+If this moves beyond internal use, we need a proper cost model.
+That means tracking cost per image, not just total GPU spend.

+I would also explore model quantization and lower precision inference.
+Most internal use cases do not need photorealistic quality, but they do need speed.